Micronesia entry requirements for Uganda passport holders

 Valid passport

-Your passport needs to be valid for the full duration of your stay in the Federated States of Micronesia.
-Airlines at check-in may ask to see your passport validity, but FSM immigration does not enforce a 6-month rule beyond your departure date.
+Your passport must be valid for the full duration of your stay in Micronesia.
+Airlines at check-in may ask for 6 months of validity beyond your departure date — carry a printout of the FSM government entry rules if they push back.

 Required